dni/blog/about.md

 Hi!
 My name is Daniel Krahofer
 ---
 I love technology, programming, linux, synthesizer, math, art and countless other things, some people would call me nerd.
-In 2012 i started my company [dnilabs e.U](https://www.dnilabs.at) which is specialized in all things around the world wide web, especially webdevelopment and hosting.
+I'm from Austria and in 2012 i started my company [dnilabs e.U](https://www.dnilabs.at) which is specialized in all things around the world wide web, especially webdevelopment and hosting.

 I always wanted something like a blog where i could write about some problems i struggled with and solution for them, fun projects i do for free and with my friends, ideas i wanna talk about, workflow optimisations and maybe my opinion on different news related things like new technology, politics, etc.